Accessible Canvas Content

 Using the text editor within Canvas also allows for seamless resolution of the most common accessibility issues by using the Accessibility Checker.

-Look for the Accessibility Checker feature in the bottom row of tools.
+Look for the Accessibility Checker feature next to the word count below the text box.

 Read about Accessibility Within Canvas